Blog

 … and some less restored ruins …

-… until we reached the museum … but hey this Is Mexico … closed for several weeks!
+… until we reached the museum … but hey this is Mexico … and it is closed for several weeks!

 We made our way back for some pool time …